underscoreio/essential-scala/src/pages/traits/index.md

----
-layout: page
-title: "Modelling Data with Traits"
+# Modelling Data with Traits
----

 We looked in depth at classes in the previous section.
 Classes provide us with a way to abstract over objects that have similar properties.
 Allowing us to write code that works with any object in a class.